yardendek-alt/Interns/README.md

 # Interns

+🚀 **Automated Changelog Generator**

-This repository includes an automated post-merge hook that generates a summary of changes using an LLM.
+This repository includes an automated post-merge hook that generates a summary of changes using an LLM (AI).

 ## Setup